-- Non-numerical values are ignored. - The new column is added at the right end.
+- Non-numerical values are ignored. - The By column takes account of case and whitespace in values. - The new column is added at the right end.
 You can change the column order with Reorder Cols and the column name with Rename Cols.

 - Count

 - Pivot

 - Stats

-2.3.48 Transpose
+- 2.3.49 Transpose